 Explore Old San Juan: Guide to Culture, Activities, Food

 Puerto Rico’s capital San Juan is the island’s largest city and one of the most popular vacation spots.
-Located within the city lies Old San Juan, a historic settlement and vibrant area full of architecture, shops, restaurants and more.
-With a mix of historical sites and modern amenities, Old San Juan welcomes visitors to enjoy its pedestrian-friendly streets and cultural flair.
+As part of the area, Old San Juan is a historic settlement full of architecture, shops and restaurants.
+With a mix of historical sites and modern amenities, Old San Juan welcomes visitors to enjoy pedestrian-friendly streets and cultural flair.
 Read more to learn about what to expect in Old San Juan.

-5 Fun Ways to Explore Old San Juan
+Old San Juan Guide: 5 Fun Ways to Explore The Area

 Stroll and Shop the Streets